- Full Itinerary

-Join us to learn about shorebirds and terns on Dauphin Island, one of North America’s top birding destinations, on this summer beach bird workshop and fall migrantion tour.
+Join us to learn about shorebirds and terns on Dauphin Island, one of North America’s top birding destinations, on this spring beach bird workshop and spring migrant tour.
 We spend time on the beach to see and learn both shorebirds and terns in the field, as well as a couple of classroom sessions to add more depth to our identification skills.
-Many of the shorebirds and terns still retain breeding plumage into August, helping us to distinguish between similar species.
-Songbird migration is already underway in late August, and we also look for these in Dauphin Island’s famous migration hotspots.
+Shorebirds and terns are in breeding plumage, helping us to distinguish between similar species.
+Songbird migration is already underway, and we also look for these in Dauphin Island’s famous migration hotspots.

 Beach birds on the island include American Oystercatcher, all three peeps—a great opportunity for learning—Ruddy Turnstone, Piping, Snowy, Semipalmated and Black-bellied Plovers, the latter sporting their breeding plumage black bellies, up to eight species of terns, Black Skimmer, Reddish Egret, and others.
-Early songbirds can include Hooded, Kentucky and Cerulean Warblers, Olive-sided, Acadian and Great-crested Flycatchers, Indigo Buntings and Blue Grosbeaks, and many others.
+Songbirds can include Hooded, Kentucky, and Cerulean Warblers, Olive-sided, Acadian and Great-crested Flycatchers, Indigo Buntings and Blue Grosbeaks, and many others.

 - Enjoy beach bird workshops both in the field and in a classroom setting with guide Andrew Haffenden, who has been studying these birds on Dauphin Island for both novel, easier ID methods, and to track the movements of banded plovers for over nine years

 - Spot up to eight species of tern, including the often confusing juveniles, Black Skimmers, Reddish Egret, four species of plovers, Summer Tanager, several vireos, orioles, and Indigo Bunting

 - Explore the Dauphin Island Sea Lab